inkanji

 待 means to wait — passive waiting, not active hoping.
 While 'waiting in hope' is a real concept, 待 alone just means sitting and waiting.
 A 待 tattoo would suggest patience or delay rather than the forward-looking optimism of hope.
 Use 望 or 希 instead.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “optimistic hope for the future” vs “deep personal wish” vs “spiritual prayer” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

-Verify your specific phrase with AI before you ink →
+Verify your phrase with AI before you ink →

 Frequently Asked Questions